-Starting to produce its first produce of the year; kale and purple sprouting broccoli and towards the end of March into April the first pickings of asparagus.
+Starting its first produce of the year; kale and purple sprouting broccoli, and towards the end of March into April, the first pickings of asparagus.

-- Sow tomatoes and chilli and peppers can also be put into small flower pots.
+- Tomatoes, chillis and peppers can also be sown into small flower pots.
 Tip: use your underfloor heating or a clear plastic bag over the plants if you don't have a propagator.
 They like heat at the roots but a bag will help keep the heat in too.